Skip to content

 This dataset contains useful information about the countries and regions of OWID datasets.

-There are no snapshot or meadow steps for this data, only a garden step.
-We could consider creating a grapher step to feed the charts on the region definitions page](https://ourworldindata.org/world-region-map-definitions).
+There are no snapshot or meadow steps for this data, only a garden and a grapher step.
+The latter feeds the charts on the region definitions page.

 All tables in the dataset are indexed by code, which is defined as the ISO alpha-3 code, when it exists, and otherwise as a custom OWID code.
 For example, since Europe doesn't have an ISO code, it has the code OWID_EUR.
 There are no specific rules for how to define these custom codes, but as a guideline: